Freehand Los Angeles

 Time Out tip: Don’t sleep on Flowerboy, the Freehand’s gift shop.
 In lieu of the usual dad caps and license plate keychains, this boutique offers fresh cut floral arrangements, art objects, vintage clothing and more.
 Even if you can’t fit a succulent into your carry-on, you’re sure to find a unique souvenir.

-Housed in the historic Commercial Exchange building, our hotel is truly one-of-a-kind, featuring suites, premium hotel rooms and shared accommodations with interiors designed by Roman & Williams.
+Housed in the historic Commercial Exchange building, our hotel in downtown Los Angeles is truly one-of-a-kind, featuring suites, premium hotel rooms and shared accommodations with interiors designed by Roman & Williams.
 We’re taking it up a notch in LA, offering upgraded amenities including enhanced bedding, room service, convenient valet and attentive bellman ready to give you a hand.